EDITING, MENTORING, MANUSCRIPT ASSESSMENT

-A Pushcart nominee, a Watson Fellow, a Fulbright Scholar, a three-time finalist in the Glass Woman international writing competition and the recipient of the 2012 New Zealand Society of Authors/Auckland Museum Library grant, Michelle was also short-listed for the 2016 Grimshaw Sargeson Fellowship for her novel-in-progress and her story ‘Lost and Found in Berlin’ placed second in the Nivalis Short Story Competition.
+A Pushcart nominee, a Watson Fellow, a Fulbright Scholar, a three-time finalist in the Glass Woman international writing competition, Michelle is also the recipient of a New Zealand Society of Authors/Auckland Museum Library grant and a New Zealand Society of Authors mentorship grant.
+In 2016, she was also short-listed for the Grimshaw Sargeson Fellowship for her novel draft, and her story ‘Lost and Found in Berlin’ placed second in the Nivalis Short Story Competition.

 Her poetry, fiction, travel writing, creative nonfiction and reviews have been widely published, most recently in The Feminine Divine (Cynren Press 2019), New Micro (W.W.
 Norton 2018), Ofi Press (2016-2018), Manifesto: 101 Political Poems from Aotearoa New Zealand (Otago University Press 2017) and Borderlands & Crossroads: Writing the Motherland (Demeter Press 2016).
 A list of publications, interviews and awards can be found here.

 Michelle’s newest work, the everrumle (Ad Hoc Fiction), is a small novel made of small stories, and will be released in June 2019 at the UK Flash Fiction Festival.